Establishing trust in quantum computations: Results

-Our formula for $\chi_F(c)$ includes expectation values over large circuit ensembles, and we must estimate $\chi_F(c)$ from a finite amount of data.
-To do so, we sample $N_i \gg 1$ circuits from $M_i(c)$ for $i=1,2,3$.
-We run each one $K \geq 1$ times, and estimate each expectation value in Eq.~\eqref{eq:chiF} as the sample mean.
+Our formula for $\chi_F(c)$ includes expectation values over large circuit ensembles, and we must estimate $\chi_F(c)$ from a finite amount of data (finite $N_i$ and $K$ in the MCFE procedure).
 This estimation can be done efficiently, because the required total number of samples $K_{\textrm{total}} = (N_1+N_2+N_3)K$ to estimate $\chi_F(c)$ to a specified relative precision does not grow with $n$.
-In Appendix~\ref{sec:resources}, we show that
+In SI~\ref{sec:resources}, we show that

-circuits are sufficient to estimate $\chi_F(c)$ to relative precision $2\alpha$, with probability greater than $(1-\delta)^3$, when the average effective polarizations $\mathbb{E}\{\gamma(M_i(c))\}$ are bounded below by $\gamma_0$.
-Our protocol can therefore be efficiently applied in the $n \gg 1$ regime where direct verification of a quantum computation's accuracy, via classical simulations, is intractable.
+circuits are sufficient to estimate $\chi_F(c)$ to relative precision $2\alpha$, with probability greater than $(1-\delta)^3$, where $\gamma_{\min}$ is a constant such that $\mathbb{E}\{\gamma(M_i(c))\} > \gamma_{\min}$ for $i=1,2,3$.
+Our protocol can therefore be efficiently applied in the $n \gg 1$ regime where direct verification of a quantum computation's accuracy, via classical simulations, is intractable, as long as $\gamma_{\min}$ is not too small.
+Note, however, that, for a given quantum computer (or a realistic error model of such a system), $\gamma_{\min}$ will typically decrease with increasing $n$---and so, with a given system, the magnitude of its error will place a limit on the circuits for which MCFE is feasible.